krimohshu/WordApi/ReadMe.md

      Some kind of Stream -Kafka, kinesis, other apis etc. <br />
      Database <br />
      ... <br />
-2. User/System can send sentence in different language so solution need to compatible with char encoding <br />
+2. User/System can send sentence in different language so solution need to be compatible with char encoding <br />
-3. Case-sestivity will be define by user/system as parameter.
-By default, It will be case-senstive.<br />
+3. Case-sestivity should be defined by user/system as parameter.
+By default, It will be case-senstive in this solution.<br />
-4. All Same length longest word will return by solution <br />
+4. All same length longest words will be returned by solution <br />
-5. Apart from " " , other charachter will be part of word.
+5. Apart from " " , other charachter will not be part of word.
 Exception is "." period chars.<br />
-6. Escape-Sequence will be not be treated as the literal as it pose security risk.
-Though  it should be handled on front-end layer instead of service layer <br />
+6. Escape-Sequence will be treated as the literal but removed from computation.These char can pose security risk.
+It should be handled on front-end layer instead of service layer.
+Solution will remove these char during computation <br />

 N.B.
-The above point are assumption.
-Due to time constraint, only tests in next section has been implemented <br />
+The above points are assumptions.
+Due to time constraint, I have implemeted few tests as depicts in next sections  <br />

 # Steps performed
 Initialize the project via spring starter https://start.spring.io/ <br />